 Peer-to-peer fundraising campaigns, or social fundraisers, enlist your dedicated supporters to become fundraisers themselves.
-Each individual is given a customizable fundraising page, that they can then personalize to fit their own style.
+Each individual is given a customizable fundraising page that they can then personalize to fit their own style.
 Some of the most successful peer-to-peer campaigns tell a story and provide volunteer fundraisers the opportunity to share what your organization means to them.

 Fundraisers then share their individual donation pages on social media with friends, family, colleagues, etc. to get the word out far and wide and ask loved ones to contribute to the campaign as well.
 Be sure to keep track of each fundraisers’ progress, and encourage friendly competition to boost revenue as well.

-Building an Infrastructure
+Building a Virtual Fundraising Infrastructure

 Having a strong infrastructure in place is an important prerequisite to effective virtual fundraising practices.
 After all, if you don’t have the right tools and resources, you’ll find it extremely difficult to maintain your online fundraising during this time— let alone do it efficiently.